hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 Here are a few sampler dishes to see if you like it.
 Effort increases as you work your way down the list.

 - Watch this 46-minute video lecture, [Why Hydrodynamics?](https://podcasts.ox.ac.uk/why-hydrodynamics) by Prof. Steve Simon, a condensed matter theorist at Oxford University.
 It's a nontechnical talk aimed at fellow physicists.
+Examples from astrophysics (the solar corona; the interstellar medium; the motion of stars near galactic nuclei), atomic physics (cold trapped atoms), condensed matter (electron flow in delafossites; electron-hole plasma in graphenes), and high energy physics (quark-gluon plasma) are discussed, though curiously not superfluids.

 - Read the fluid mechanics chapters (vol. 2, ch.
 40-41) of the [Feynman Lectures on Physics](https://www.feynmanlectures.caltech.edu/), to find out what Richard Feynman wanted every physics undergraduate to know about fluid mechanics.
 This is about 24 pages of material.